Installation Guide

 Test Integration

-# Test QDrant connection and basic functionality
+# Test basic workspace functionality

-# 3. Run ingestion: qdrant-loader --workspace . ingest
+qdrant-loader config --workspace .

 🔧 Configuration Setup